grzesiek-galezowski/tdd-ebook/manuscript/110_What_is_the_scope_of_a_Statement_in_TDD.md

 //a test should fail for well-defined reason
 //no other test should fail for the same reason
 //a test should not fail for any other reason

+//////////////////////////////////////////////////////////////////////////////////
+## What should be the scope of a single Statement?

+On the other hand, there may be other features in the `Validation` class that are not specified in this Statement.
+So "specifying a class" (class scope) is not the most accurate description.

+TODO add a short discussion about what is a scope.

+I have to admit that I have deferred for a long time the answer to very fundamental question: what should be the scope of a single Statement?
+If I put the whole system together, can I write a Statement for its behavior?
+Or maybe the other way round -- there should be a Statement for each method of each class, including the private ones?
+Well, first thing I want to explain is that there are multiple levels we can write our Statements on and each has its scope.
+This varies depending on the context of a specific system or solution.
+There seems to be no single answer to this question.
+In this book, we will cover two of such levels -- unit level and component level.
+For now, let's stick to the unit level, which is what we have done so far anyway.
+The time will come for the rest.
+For now, let's consider what should be the "scope" of a single unit-level Statement in TDD.
+Is it method scope?
+Class scope?
+Feature scope?

+Let's try to answer the question by examining some TDD unit-level Statements:

+## Is it class scope?

+Does a TDD Statement cover no more or less than a single class?